IceQ1337/CS-RSS-Feed/README.md

 **Notes:**
 - Valve does not localize all of their blog/update posts immediately.
   - Translations are partly driven by the community and may be available at a later date.
-- Time information on the website is generally not localized.
-  - When running the python scripts locally, you may have issues parsing dates.

 ## Local Usage